BasicWolf/archived-kaylee/doc/src/configuration.rst

 **Optional**.
 Defines the session data manager.

-.. note:: If the option is not defined the loader loads the deafult :class:`
+.. note:: If the option is not defined the
-          Phony <kaylee.session.PhonySessionDataManager>` manager.
+          default :class:`Phony <kaylee.session.PhonySessionDataManager>`
+          session data manager is loaded.

 Format::